jrkaupert/cs-webdev-notes/The-Well-Grounded-Rubyist/the_well_grounded_rubyist.md

 Unbundled library files end up in gems directory when a gem is installed

 ## 1.3 Ruby extensions and programming libraries ##
+Extensions that ship with Ruby are collectively known as the *standard-library*, which contains ways to handle many common tasks

+Extensions can be loaded using `require` and `load` methods to be included at runtime in programs

 ### 1.3.1 Loading external files and extensions ###
+Things loaded at runtime go by several names:
+- Feature = most abstract, included by `require`
+- Library = more concrete and common, and implies can be loaded
+- Extension = any loadable add-on library, but usually meaning something for Ruby written in C rather than Ruby

+Files can be loaded at runtime using `load` from the current working directory or the *load path*:
+`load "file.rb"`

 ### 1.3.2 "Load"-ing a file in the default load path ###
+The *load path* of the Ruby interpreter is a set of directories that `ruby` searches for files you ask it to load.
+These directories can be listed by examining the contents of the special global variable `$:` as shown below:
+`ruby -e 'puts $:'`, where the `-e` flag runs command line arguments as a script

+The current working directory (represented by a single dot) is not actually included in the load path, even though `load` handles it

+Relative directories can be included in `load` by using the `../` syntax.
+Changing the current directory during a program will affect relative directory references.  `load` can also find files using an absolute path

+`load` is handled during program execution.  `load` is not found up front, so `load` directives can load files containing dynamically set names, and `load` can be wrapped in conditional blocks that only load files conditionally

+`load` always loads the file, even if it was previously loaded, meaning it can be used to load files that have been changed since the first load, which overrides the previous functionality

 ### 1.3.3 "Require"-ing a feature ###
+`require` if called more than once does not reload files that have already been loaded (Ruby keeps track, unlike with `load`).

+`require` is more abstract than load (You don't require a file, you require a feature), and usually don't specify the file extension

+`require` doesn't know about the current working directory, but it can be added as follows:
+`require "./file.rb"` or `$: << "."`

+`require` can also be given a fully qualified file path.

+Typically `require` is used more frequently than `load`

 ### 1.3.4 require_relative ###
+`require_relative` can also be used to load files by searching relative to the directory in which the file it is called from resides.
+This does not manipulate the load path to include the current directory

 ## 1.4 Out-of-the-box Ruby tools and applications ##